tinode/chat/INSTALL.md

-# Installing Tinode
+# Installing MidnightChat

 ## Installing from Binaries

-1. Visit the [Releases page](https://github.com/tinode/chat/releases/), choose the latest or otherwise the most suitable release.
+1. Visit the [Releases page](https://github.com/MidnightChat/chat/releases/), choose the latest or otherwise the most suitable release.
 From the list of binaries download the one for your database and platform.
 Once the binary is downloaded, unpack it to a directory of your choosing, `cd` to that directory.

 2. Make sure your database is running.
 Make sure it's configured to accept connections from `localhost`.
-In case of MySQL, Tinode will try to connect as `root` without the password.
-See notes below (_Building from Source_, section 4) on how to configure Tinode to use a different user or a password.
+In case of MySQL, MidnightChat will try to connect as `root` without the password.
+See notes below (_Building from Source_, section 4) on how to configure MidnightChat to use a different user or a password.
 MySQL 5.7 or above is required.
 MySQL 5.6 or below **will not work**.

 3. Run the database initializer `init-db` (or `init-db.exe` on Windows):
 	```
 	./init-db -data=data.json
 	```

-4. Run the `tinode` (or `tinode.exe` on Windows) server.
+4. Run the `MidnightChat` (or `MidnightChat.exe` on Windows) server.
 It will work without any parameters.
 	```
-	./tinode
+	./MidnightChat
 	```

 5. Test your installation by pointing your browser to http://localhost:6060/